indongyoo/abc-functional-javascript/README_EN.md

 ### 01. [A](https://github.com/marpple/abc-functional-javascript/blob/master/README_EN.md/blob/master/example/01.%20A.html)
 `A` is similar to `apply`.

 You can think of `A` as `apply` without `this`.

-The ‘this’ keyword is very important in Object Oriented Programming.
+The `this` keyword is very important in Object Oriented Programming.
 Since it has to change the state of the object and refer of it.

 However, it’s difficult to handle abstract `this` keyword.

 A state to manage through ‘this’ is value.
-There is no need to deal with the value through `Class`.
+There is no need to deal with the value through 'Class'.

-Our strategy In abc.js to deal with the state : Deal with the value by making a new value through `function`.
+Our strategy In abc.js to deal with the state :

+Deal with the value by making a new value through `function`.
-`A(arguments, func);`

 ```javascript
 function add(a, b) {